evan-erdos/evan-erdos.github.io/index.md

 ---
 layout: main
+feature: changes
+link: /three/changes.coffee
 ---

 Ben Scott's Website!
 ====================

-Wow, look, it's the universe.
+Wow, look, it's the universe, now with real lights and well-UV-mapped planets!
+Thank youuuuu [Three.js][].
+Click and drag!

 I have stolen this background from D. Scott Brown's [Rubicon X](http://www.marathonrubicon.com) website, as the last one was tacky and I haven't finished the new one yet.
 The thievery and low cunning will be over soon.